ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 order: 25
 ---

-# Abbreviation plugin tutorial - part 1
+# Abbreviation plugin tutorial &ndash; part 1

 This guide will show you how to create a simple abbreviation plugin for CKEditor 5.

-We’ll create a toolbar button that lets the users insert abbreviations into their document.
-The abbreviations will use [the `<abbr>` <abbr title="HyperText Markup Language"> HTML </abbr> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr), with a ‘title’ attribute that will show up in a tooltip when the user hovers over the element.
+We will create a toolbar button that lets the users insert abbreviations into their document.
+These abbreviations will use the [`<abbr>` <abbr title="HyperText Markup Language">HTML</abbr> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr) with a ‘title’ attribute that will show up in a tooltip when the user hovers over the element.
+You can check the mechanism hovering over the underlined "HTML" text in the previous sentence.

-This first part will cover only the basics, and we'll just insert one possible abbreviation: "WYSIWYG".
-We'll get user input in the next part of this tutorial series.
+This first part of the tutorial will only cover the basics.
+We will just insert one possible abbreviation: "WYSIWYG".
+We will get user input in the {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1 next part of this tutorial series}.

-If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).
+If you want to see the final product of this tutorial before you plunge in, check out the [live demo](#demo).

-## Let's start
+## Let's start!

-The easiest way to set up your project is to grab the starter files from our Github repository for this tutorial.
-We prepared template files for different components of the abbreviation plugin.
-We also gathered all the necessary dependencies, including some CK Editor 5 packages and others needed to build the editor.
+The easiest way to set up your project is to grab the starter files from our [Github repository for this tutorial](https://github.com/ckeditor/ckeditor5-tutorials-examples/)<!-- Change link to final -->.
+We gathered all the necessary dependencies there, including some CKEditor 5 packages and other files needed to build the editor.

-The editor is already created in `app.js` with some basic plugins.
-All you need to do is clone the repository, run `npm install`, and you can start coding right away.
+The editor has already been created in the `app.js` file with some basic plugins.
+All you need to do, is clone the repository, run the `npm install` command, and you can start coding right away.

-The webpack is configured already, so use `npm run build` to build your application.
-Whenever you want to check something in the browser, save the changes and run build, then refresh the page in your browser (remember about the cache).
+The webpack is also already configured, so you can just use the `npm run build` command to build your application.
+Whenever you want to check anything in the browser, save the changes and run build again.
+Then, refresh the page in your browser (remember to turn off caching, so that new changes are displayed instantly).

 <info-box>
-Our starter files come with {@link framework/guides/development-tools#ckeditor-5-inspector the CKEditor 5 Inspector} attached to the editor, so you can easily debug and observe what's happening in the model and the view layers.
+	Our starter files come with the {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 Inspector} attached to the editor, so you can easily debug and observe what is happening in the model and the view layers.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

-If you want to set up the project yourself, you should follow the steps listed in {@link framework/guides/quick-start the "Quick start" section}.
-Additionally, you'll need to install the [`@ckeditor/ckeditor5-core`](https://www.npmjs.com/package/@ckeditor/ckeditor5-core) package, which contains the {@link module:core/plugin~Plugin} class, and the [`@ckeditor/ckeditor5-ui`](https://www.npmjs.com/package/@ckeditor/ckeditor5-ui) package, which contains the UI library and framework.
-We also recommend installing {@link framework/guides/development-tools#ckeditor-5-inspector the CKEditor 5 Inspector}.
+If you want to set up the project yourself, you should follow the steps listed in the {@link framework/guides/quick-start the "Quick start" section}. <!-- After adding the CDN QS this link is probably invalid-->Additionally, you will need to install the [`@ckeditor/ckeditor5-core`](https://www.npmjs.com/package/@ckeditor/ckeditor5-core) package, which contains the {@link module:core/plugin~Plugin} class, and the [`@ckeditor/ckeditor5-ui`](https://www.npmjs.com/package/@ckeditor/ckeditor5-ui) package, which contains the UI library and the framework.

 Your entry point to the plugin is `app.js`: